BryanChasko/hugoBryanChaskoWebsite/README.md

 hugo --minify --gc

 Deploy Command:
-hugo && aws s3 sync public/ s3://bryanchasko.com --profile aerospaceug-admin
+hugo && aws s3 sync public/ s3://bryanchasko.com --profile websites-bryanchasko

 ## 🚀 How to Replicate This Stack for Your Own Site